4B72697368/Bide/README.md

 Then I realized they don't give enough control on that so I tried to use firestore to store codespace.

+So, I scrapped that and started using Firestore to host the codespace.

+Since then, I've been building and adding more features to it.

 ## Right Now,

 It provides fast setup through a single-sign-on with github.